If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 According to YouTube TV, this setting turns on the filter for only one device.

-So from a TV set, you’ll want to select the profile picture, tap settings, filter and then turn on Enable the TV-Y, VG-G, G and PG only setting.
+From a TV set, you’ll want to select the profile picture, tap Settings, Filter and then turn on Enable the TV-Y, TV-G, G, and PG only setting.

 If you have multiple children with separate accounts, repeat this process for each device tied to their YouTube TV account.